the-turing-way/the-turing-way/book/content/reproducible_environments/02/package-management.md

 conda create --name Project_One scipy matplotlib
 ```

-You can specify the versions of certain (or all) packages by using `=package_number` after the name, e.g. to specify scipy 1.2.1 in the above environment
+You can specify the versions of certain (or all) packages by using `=package_number` after the name.
+For example, to specify scipy 1.2.1 in the above environment

 ```
 conda create --name Project_One scipy=1.2.1 matplotlib